cockroachdb/docs/v21.2/cluster-setup-troubleshooting.md

 ## Partial availability issues

 If your cluster is in a partially-available state due to a recent node or network failure, the internal logging table `system.eventlog` might be unavailable.
-This can cause the logging of notable events (e.g., the execution of SQL statements) to the `system.eventlog` table to fail to complete, contributing to cluster unavailability.
+This can cause the logging of [notable events](eventlog.html) (e.g., the execution of SQL statements) to the `system.eventlog` table to fail to complete, contributing to cluster unavailability.
 If this occurs, you can set the [cluster setting](cluster-settings.html) `server.eventlog.enabled` to `false` to disable writing notable log events to this table, which may help to recover your cluster.

-Even with `server.eventlog.enabled` set to `false`, notable log events are still sent to configured [log sinks](configure-logs.html#configure-log-sinks) as normal.
+Even with `server.eventlog.enabled` set to `false`, notable log events are still sent to configured [log sinks](configure-logs.html#configure-log-sinks) as usual.

 ## Check for under-replicated or unavailable data